SBA: Small businesses move to head of loan application line

 NEW YORK (AP) — The smallest companies seeking coronavirus relief loans were moving to the head of the line Wednesday as the Small Business Administration said that for eight hours ending at midnight Eastern time it would accept loans only from small lenders.

-The step was being taken to ensure that small community lenders and their small business customers would have access to the $310 billion program, SBA head Jovita Carranza said in a tweet.
+The step was being taken to ensure that small community lenders, those with under $1 billion in assets, and their small business customers would have access to the $310 billion program, SBA head Jovita Carranza said in a tweet.

 News that big companies including restaurant chains like Shake Shack and the NBA's Los Angeles Lakers had gotten loans in the first $349 billion round of funding also raised anger that well-financed companies had taken priority over struggling small businesses.
-Shake Shack, the Lakers and some other large businesses have since said they would return the money.
+Shake Shack, the Lakers and some other large businesses have since said they would return the money, and Treasury Secretary Steven Mnuchin said loans above $2 million will be audited to ensure that the businesses actually need the money.

+Earlier Wednesday, banks including community lenders reported more success in getting small business owners’ applications for coronavirus relief loans into the SBA's processing system known as ETran.
+Banks had been frustrated by the slow pace of submissions Monday and Tuesday, the first two days of the current round of funding.

+“SBA made some system tweaks yesterday that appeared to help with getting loans through in a more timely fashion,” said Paul Merski, a vice president at the Independent Community Bankers of America.